“By failing to prepare, you are preparing to fail.”

 The following resources are intended to assist persons with disabilities, their caregivers, and loved ones in planning for an emergency or disaster.
 These resources are also intended to familiarize caregivers or members of a support group with some of the challenges facing their friends, family, and loved ones with a disability.

 This information is not limited to people with physical or cognitive conditions specified in the Americans with Disabilities Act.
-You should find it helpful to, for example, people with even mild vision, hearing, or mobility impairments.
+For example, people with even mild vision, hearing, or mobility impairments should find it helpful.

 There are three basic steps to planning for an emergency: